Haiku Hike | Metamorphosis

-The Downtown Tucson Partnership together with the University of Arizona Poetry Center are proud to announce the 2nd annual Haiku Hike literary competition.
-Twenty winning haiku poems will be printed on acrylic signage and displayed in downtown planters located on Congress Street and Stone Avenue.
+Presented by The Downtown Tucson Partnership (DTP) and the University of Arizona Poetry Center, the 2nd annual Haiku Hike literary competition showcased twenty winning haiku poems printed on acrylic signage in planters located along Congress Street and Stone Avenue.
 These signs provided visual and cultural interest throughout the 2021 Spring season, beginning Saturday, March 20 through June 1.
 A hike through downtown following the Haiku trail is the perfect opportunity for the public to get reacquainted with all that Tucson’s urban center has to offer.